Tips on how to craft the perfect query letter

 - Do not praise your work.
 Do not tell agents how your book is going to be "the next bestseller."
 This will annoy agents, as their profession is finding material to sell and they are experts on the literary marketplace.

-- Send any of your actual manuscript along with your query—unless an agent specifically requests it.
+- Send any of your actual book along with your query—unless an agent specifically requests it.
 When researching agencies, follow their submission guidelines exactly; otherwise they may toss your submission into the slush pile.

-- Pay an agency to read your manuscript.
+- Pay an agency to read your book.
 While most agencies are truly interested in finding new material, some fraudulent agencies will send you a letter or email asking to see sample material, but will also request that you send a payment for their services.
 This is ALWAYS a scam.
 Legitimate agencies will never charge you money.

 Some final thoughts...

 Finally, persevere and be willing to learn.
 Submitting query letters is a long and often grueling process, but it is also an opportunity to hone your skills as a professional writer and to develop your ability to market your work.
 It is important to have your pitch letter edited to correct any grammatical or stylistic errors you may have missed.
-Our query package service is designed to create a query letter based on your manuscript.
+Our query package service is designed to create a query letter based on your book.

 Image source: Marisa_Sias/Pixabay.com